WowLabz/tasking_backend/pallets/pallet-court/README.md

 5. Code Coverage - Test Cases
 6. Web3 Grant Documentation
 7. Need to change name timeframes to hearings - Done
-8. Create events for the updates on the court cases
+8. Create events for the updates on the court cases - Done

 Cases:
 1. What if it is a tie after final votes - Done - Need to be resolved